Vintgar Gorge Slovenia: Travel Guide to a scenic walk

 The trail goes over wooden bridges and ends with a bridge overlooking the impressive 13 m high Šum waterfall.

-Here are some photos from our Vintgar Gorge hike in Slovenia to give you an idea of its natural beauty and to spark your wanderlust!
+After you pay your entrance fee at the ticket booth, you immediately come upon boardwalk trails, small waterfalls, and scenic views of Vintgar Gorge.
+Here are some photos from our Vintgar Gorge hike in Slovenia to give you an idea of its natural beauty.

 The Vintgar Gorge walk is suitable for everyone, although putting on sensible shoes would be my recommendation.
 My daughter could do the hike easily, she did a get bit tired while coming back.